-The Pythian Games (run every four years) – held near Delphi and in honour of the god Apollo
+Run every 4 years – held near Delphi and in honour of the god Apollo

-The Nemean Games (run every two years) – held near Nemea and in honour of the god Zeus
+Run every 2 years – held near Nemea and in honour of the god Zeus

-The Isthmian Games (run every two years) – held near Corinth and in honour of the god Poseidon
+Run every 2 years – held near Corinth and in honour of the god Poseidon

-The Olympic Games (run every four years) – held near Elis and in honour of the god Zeus
+Run every 4 years – held near Elis and in honour of the god Zeus

-Of the four, the Olympic Games were the most significant, and of course, the only one of these to survive in modern times.
+Of these four, the Olympic Games were the most significant, and of course, the only one of these to survive in modern times.

 5 – The number of days over which the ancient olympics were run.
 The first 3 days were given over to sports and the last two days to celebrations and rituals.

 100 – The number of oxen killed on the first day of the olympics.
 Why?
 They were sacrificed to the god Zeus, in preparation for a feast held on the fifth and final day.